tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Satellites.md

 - Are in orbit above the equator
 - Remain above the same fixed point in the sky relative to an observer on the Earth
 - Used for communication and weather monitoring
+	- 3 satellites can give complete coverage for the whole of the earth's surface.